 4 Credits Students study the earth's surface features and the processes that create and modify them.
+Course Fee.
+Prerequisites: GSC 107, GSC 112, or GSC 120

 GSC 321 - Minerals and Rocks

 4 Credits In this course students study the composition and occurrence of the common minerals and rocks that make up the Earth.
 Through classes and laboratories that include extensive hands-on work with samples, students learn about the chemistry, structure, and importance of the rock-forming minerals, and the origin and significance of different kinds of rocks.
 The emphasis is on identification of rocks in the field.